MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantNetworkSite.md

 ```

 ### -NetworkRoamingPolicy
-NetworkRoamingPolicy is the identifier for the network roaming policy which the network site will assocaite to.
+NetworkRoamingPolicy is the identifier for the network roaming policy to which the network site will associate to.

 ```yaml
 Type: String